 Incognito Cartel is the brainchild of songwriters/guitarists Tom Templeman and Steve Rempis, who both desired to play in a band again after years of being indie songwriter/artists.
 They were quickly joined by Tom's wife, veteran bassist Terri Templeman, and mutual friend, keyboardist/songwriter Don Gaylord.
 After a lengthy search for a permanent drummer, the band recently welcomed Neil Pond, a long time veteran of the Nashville live music scene.

 In a sea of overdone musical genres, Incognito Cartel is breaking new ground with a sound that has been sorely missed in the music industry.
-The band's rising success has come from their internet fans as well as a loyal local following from their live shows, having already landed a featured artist slot on the first Saturday each month at Nashville's famous Ri'chard's Cafe.
+The band's rising success has come from their internet fans as well as a loyal local following from their live shows.
+The band is a regular feature at the Commodore Grille, and performs at some major events and festivals, including the annual St. Jude Rock 'n' Roll Marathon, Coopertown Barrel Festival, the renowned Opry Mills Unplugged show series, and the internationally known Nashville Hot Chicken Festival.
 Incognito Cartel would like to tour one day, but in the meantime plans to continue building success as a recording artist and a regional indie performing act.